Sengorius/sengorius.github.io/source/repositories/docker-proxy/index.rst

 .. note::

-   The only requirement is to use the DockerExec shell script and have docker and docker-compose installed.
+   The only requirement is to use the DockerExec shell script and have ``git``, ``docker`` and ``docker-compose`` installed.

+   As of v2.1.0 the "docker compose" extension can also be used and the "docker-compose" binary is not necessary anymore.

 .. _docs_docker-proxy_how-it-works: